-Goal: with the aim of identifying principles for responsible space – cyber behavior that will represent a broad consensus, this project brings together a cohort of scholars, experts, and practitioners from around the world to discuss governance responses to the emerging nexus of space – cyber.
+Goal: with the aim of identifying the international law applicable to space-cyber warfare and principles principles for responsible space – cyber behavior that will representing a broad consensus, this project brings together a cohort of scholars, experts, and practitioners from around the world to discuss governance responses to the emerging nexus of space – cyber.

 Background: Space-based infrastructure is a critical infrastructure for security and the economy – in fact to most aspects of modern lives – and is, therefore, a prime target.
 Only a handful of countries has the capabilities to physically destroy satellites – and be exposed as the perpetrators.
 A cyber-attack, on the other hand, has a low entry barrier in terms of required funds and technological and engineering capabilities.
 Moreover, the attacker can cover its tracks, leaving the attacked country perplexed.
 Cyber-attacks will therefore be the leading method of targeting space-based infrastructure by States as well as non-State actors, notably criminal organizations, and terrorist groups.
 Such attacks already occurred by States and even terrorist organizations.
 Indeed, a combined space-cyber warfare theatre has emerged to become the primary battlefield for global powers in the 21st century.